raghugitrepo/scanner/README.md

 # scanner

-This is a simple Python fast api framework
+This is a simple Python FastApi framework

 ## Local development for macOS
 ### Environment setup